 It is important to us that you are involved in the planning of your services.
-We involve you in the planning of your service by participating in something called an Employment Support Plan which is put together in a booklet called, "My Plan".
+We involve you in the planning of your service by participating in something called a Person-Centred Plan (PCP) which is put together in a booklet called, "My Plan".

+Person Centered Planning is an ongoing problem-solving process used to help you and other people with diverse abilities plan for their future.
 In person centered planning, your support network focuses on you or your family members vision of what they would like to do in the future.
-Person-Centered Planning is an ongoing problemsolving process used to help you and other people with diverse abilities plan for their future.

-We create your Employment Support Plan with you by:
+We create your PCP with you by: